Writing eye-catching resume bullet points for your management resume aren’t a want. But, an ABSOLUTE need.

 Recruited to revitalize and manage an underperforming sales territory characterized by significant account attrition.
 (Situation) Tasked with reacquiring accounts that had left the company within the last six months.
 (Task) Developed contact list for lapsed accounts and initiated contact with decision-makers at each company.
 (Action) Reacquired 22% of former customers, resulting in $872,000 in revenue.
 (Result)

-Quantifying your accomplishments also helps you stand out from others who do the work you do — whether you’re using the information for a raise or promotion request, or when seeking a new job opportunity.
+Quantifying your accomplishments also helps you stand out from others who do the work you do.

 Second, realize that every bullet point in your resume needs to start with an action verb.

-These same power words can also be found within the body of your bullet points as well.
-For example, “Generated double-digit increases in new product revenues by capturing competitor replacement business and initiating strategic partnerships with 3 technology industry leaders.”
+These same power words are within the body of your bullet points as well.
+For example, “Generated double-digit increases in new product revenues.
+Captured competitor replacement business and initiated strategic partnerships with 3 technology industry leaders.”

 Adding a few accomplishment-specific action verbs go a long way too.